CPE4390/Lab2-SPI/README.md

 # Lab2-SPI
-SPI interface between uController and an SPI EEPROM
+SPI interface between a uController and an SPI EEPROM

 Requires:
 * Explorer 18 Board